hiddify/Hiddify-Manager/README.md

 ## Configuration Guide
 **Making best use of this panel via this** [guide](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly).

-## FAQ
-use this [link](https://github.com/hiddify/hiddify-config/discussions/categories/q-a-%D8%B3%D9%88%D8%A7%D9%84%D8%A7%D8%AA-%D8%B1%D8%A7%DB%8C%D8%AC) in order to view most frequently asked questions.

-## Report Bugs
-If you find a bug in this application, please do not hesitate to report it [here](https://github.com/hiddify/hiddify-config/issues)

 ## Donation and support
 The easiest way to support us is to click on the star (⭐) at the top of [GitHub page](https://github.com/hiddify/hiddify-config).